MrEnder0/Grid9/README.md

  - Allow while nesting
  - Make installer in inno setup.
  - Add update command for the cli tool
- - Add chache clear command for the cli tool
  - Add Grid9 code examples to the cli tool

 ### Low priority